-It's becoming increasingly clear that savvy front offices are no longer waiting until the July 31 non-waiver Trade Deadline to make their moves.
+It's becoming increasingly clear that savvy front offices are no longer waiting until the Trade Deadline to make their moves.

-Here are 10 July blockbusters that were consummated more than 10 days before the non-waiver Trade Deadline over the past 10 years, starting with the most recent.
+Here are 10 blockbuster trades from this century that were consummated more than 10 days before the Trade Deadline, starting with the most recent.

-Yankees acquire 3B Todd Frazier, RHP Player Page for David Robertson and RHP Tommy Kahnle from White Sox
+Yankees acquire 3B Todd Frazier, RHP David Robertson, RHP Tommy Kahnle from White Sox

 Date: July 19, 2017

 White Sox receive: RHP Tyler Clippard, OF Blake Rutherford, LHP Ian Clarkin, OF Tito Polo

 Although Frazier signed with the crosstown Mets in the 2017-18 offseason and Robertson departed for the Phillies this past January, this trade worked out well for the Yankees nonetheless.
 Kahnle and Robertson combined to toss 5 2/3 scoreless innings in the Yanks' 2017 AL Wild Card Game victory over the Twins and 24 1/3 effective frames (3.33 ERA) altogether during the postseason that year.
 Frazier, meanwhile, became a positive clubhouse presence and hit a key three-run homer in Game 3 of the 2017 AL Championship Series with the Yankees trailing the Astros, two games to none.
 After struggling in 2018, Kahnle has been an important part of the Yanks' bullpen this season, while Rutherford (Chicago's No. 8 prospect) is the only player from the deal who remains in the White Sox organization.

 Tigers receive: 2B Dawel Lugo, SS/2B Sergio Alcantara, SS/2B Jose King